avinash-chouhan/seg-mentor/README.md

 ## Results and Discussion

-We report the results of train+test with the following breakup (see also Appendix A):
+We report the results of train+scan_val_set with the following breakup (see also Appendix A):
 - train with all SBD annotations (11K images)
-- test with all VOC12-val annotations disjoint from SBD (907 images),
+- scan_val_set with all VOC12-val annotations disjoint from SBD (907 images),
   <br>(some call it RV-VOC12 ("restricted validation") while others use this name for other set.)

 We trained with Adam.
 The first 15 epochs with initial learning rate, then reducing X10 for another 15 (twice)